 Every winter, the beaches of Imperial Beach are closed because of high levels of bacteria in the water.

-Something else that I would like to mention about this spot is that so much of the vegetation was old.
-There is something special about mature plants that I find fascinating.
+I would like to mention that this spot is how old all of the vegetation is.
+There is something special about mature plants that I find fascinating to no end.

 International Friendship Park

-All other times you may enter the park, but you must walk 1.8 miles (one-way) We didn’t mind walking at all, as we came to hike!
+All other times you may enter the park, but you must walk 1.8 miles (one-way.)

 If you would like more information about Border Field State Park, please click on the link.